International Journal of Applied Dental Sciences

 How to cite this article:

-Nora Meshal Al Rasheed and Ashwin C Shetty.
+Nora Meshal Al Rasheed, Ashwin C Shetty.
 Oral health knowledge among female primary school teachers in Riyadh city, Kingdom of Saudi Arabia.
-International Journal of Applied Dental Sciences.
-2017; 3(4): 164-170.
+Int J Appl Dent Sci 2017;3(4):164-170.